AngelLagr/Nano-Satellites-Graph-Analysis/README.md

 ## Documentation
 - **PDF Report**: A french report presenting the project methods and results.
-- **Video Presentation**: A 3-minute video explaining conceptual choices and outcomes.
 - **Source Code**: Python scripts for graph modeling and analysis.

 ## Authors